With 2002 title team in attendance, Terps play inspired ball to beat No. 22 Ohio State

 Before the game, former coach Gary Williams and players from the 2002 team — including Steve Blake, Lonny Baxter and program scoring leader Juan Dixon, all of whom have jerseys honored in the Xfinity Center rafters — visited with the current Terps.

 “You felt their presence,” Russell said.
-“They came in the locker room, and coach Williams said a couple words and he gave us motivation.
+“They came in the locker room, and Coach Williams said a couple words and he gave us motivation.
 When he talks, everybody listens.
 Seeing all the guys walk in there, Steve Blake, Juan Dixon, all of them, it was like we went out there just trying not to disappoint them.
 It was a legendary night.”

-Malaki Branham (13 points) led four players in double figures for the Buckeyes (18-8, 11-6), who likely had no idea what sort of hornet’s nest they were entering in a late-season game against a sub-.500 team struggling to avoid the first day of the Big Ten tournament.
+Malaki Branham (13 points) led four players in double figures for the Buckeyes (18-8, 11-6), who probably had no idea what sort of hornet’s nest they were entering in a late-season game against a sub-.500 team struggling to avoid the first day of the Big Ten tournament.

 They learned soon enough.

-Maryland scored the first eight points, and after absorbing a Buckeye run it took a 32-28 lead into the break.
+Maryland scored the first eight points, and after absorbing a Buckeyes run it took a 32-28 lead into the break.

 Ohio State wasn’t entirely out of it for much of the second half, trailing 57-53 with less than seven minutes left.
 After Xavier Green made a free throw and missed his second attempt, Julian Reese and Donta Scott collected offensive rebounds to extend a possession finished by a Russell three-pointer for the Terps.